davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-add-attention-mechanism.md

 # Improve add attention mechanism

-# TODO-kqs: Do the K and Q matrices learn to project to the same space?

-If they're projecting to the same space, from the same original space (of X) why can't they be the same matrix?
-If you're doing language translation they couldn't be the same, but it seems like some of these applications are mapping English to English.
-Is it to different types of English words?
-Search for "pronoun" in Sam's answer; if Hans (proper noun) is the query then "he" (pronoun) would be the most-similar key?
-The word "he" (an X) would be translated to a q through the Q matrix that would be much more similar to the key "Hans" translated to a k through the K matrix than the word "Mary" translated to a k through the K matrix.
+# TODO-wwv: Why do we need a $W_V$ matrix?

 The v associated with "Hans" would thus get multiplied by a softmax number near one; and it would contain information specific to the name "Hans" such as that it's a Germanic name.

 Said another way, in self-attention you want the proper noun for the pronoun you are currently trying to understand to be "included" to some extent in the value V for the word.
 Let's say the